What employment sector do you work in?

 What inspired you into this career?

-I studied ecology at University but never knew about consultancy as a career until 10 years later!
-During this period I went into zookeeping, specialising in elephant care, and travelled to Australia where I was sponsored working as an Agricultural Scientist.
+I studied Ecology at university but never knew about consultancy as a career until ten years later!
+During this period, I went into zookeeping, specialising in elephant care, and travelled to Australia, where I was sponsored working as an Agricultural Scientist.
 Upon my return to the UK, I wanted a job that was outdoors and environment-focused.
-I saw an advertisement for a seasonal ecologist which sounded perfect.
+I saw an advertisement for a seasonal ecologist role, which sounded perfect.

 Have you faced any challenges in progressing your career so far?